lmagalhaes/toy-robot/README.md

 # Toy Robot Challenge

-The Toy Robot is a CLI application that simulates a toy robot moving on a square table top, of dimensions 5 units x 5 units.
+The Toy Robot is a CLI application that simulates a toy robot moving on a square table-top, of dimensions 5 units x 5 units, where position (0,0) is at the bottom-right of the square.

 There are no other obstructions on the table surface and the robot is free to roam around the surface of the table, but must be prevented from falling to destruction.